Hospice Care Providers: What You Need to Know

 Is Hospice Care Providers Right for You?

-Yes: Consider hospice care.
+Yes: Consider hospice care for comprehensive end-of-life support.

 No: Explore other care options like palliative care.

-No: Hospice care may be appropriate.
+Yes: Palliative care may be more appropriate.

 Questions to Ask